-Accurate Mixing of Observational Colour
+Accurate Mixing of Colour

 In his opening address, Peter showed us what he called his three card trick.
 As he spoke he held up three large tubes of oil paint, red, yellow and blue.
 His lecture was well prepared, with a range of his paintings on display, together with colour wheels and books on colour from his personal library.